-Now we will focus on a few mods and programs that will help you get much more from your printer.
+Now we will focus on a few 3d printing upgrades and programs that will help you get much more from your printer.
 This is more for the DiY printer but If you bought a lower quality printer the mods listed can help improve prints.

 No matter how well your printer is printing you can always make it print just a little better.
 Even if you think it is fine there are gremlins lurking.
-Here are a few things you can do to keep the gremlin population low.
+Here are a few things and 3d printing upgrades you can do to keep the gremlin population low.

 Weather you are a bearings guy or a bushings guy, imo both have their place.
 You should consider upgrading.
 Nine times out of ten your printer has Chinese bearings in them.
 Even some high end printers use them.
 No shame in that but they wear fast and get noisy.
 They also tend to get clogged with dust making your printer work harder.
 Even if the bearings were good how many hours have they been put through.If you have put more than 200 hours on your printer it’s time to check your bearings for slop.
 If they are loose or too stiff replace them. while you are at it check your shafts.
 By 200 hours you will know if you got hardened shafts of not.
 If you see and feel grooves Replace them as well this is a sure sign that they put unhardened shafts in your printer and given enough time that can cause all kinds of resolution issues.
 Buy quality whenever possible.
 That way you don’t need to replace them as often.
 Lastly Buy some lithium grease and give all the moving parts a good greasing.